gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 In design > processing system we see the zynq important block: fpga and ports.
 Fclk_cl0 is the clock.

 Check how connectors point somewhere.
 This tells you if that is an input, output, or it is bidirectional.
 To compile the code and generate a bitstream, click on "Generate Bitstream".
+You will find the generated bitstream in ./project/project_runs/impl_1/system_wrapper.bit

 To save the Vivado project (in an autocontained file without external dependencies), go to Vivavdo File -> Project -> Archive, selecting the desired options.